 Why does Wi-Fi signal get weaker in some rooms of a building?

 Secondly, distance from the router is a crucial factor.
 Wi - Fi signals follow the inverse - square law, which means that the signal strength decreases exponentially as the distance from the source (the router) increases.
-In a large building, rooms that are far away from the router will naturally receive a weaker signal.
-For instance, if the router is placed in the living room on the first floor, a bedroom on the second floor at the far end of the house will have a much weaker signal because the Wi - Fi waves have to travel a greater distance and may also encounter multiple walls and floors along the way.
+In a large building, the distance between the router and different rooms can vary significantly, leading to differences in signal strength.
+In a multi - story house, for example, if the router is placed in the living room on the first floor, a bedroom on the second floor at the far end of the house will have a much weaker signal.
+The Wi - Fi waves have to travel a greater distance, and they may also encounter multiple walls and floors along the way.
+Each wall and floor that the signal passes through further weakens it.
+Moreover, the signal has to spread out over a larger area as it travels, resulting in a lower signal density at the receiving end.
+Even in a single - story building, distance can still be a problem.
+A large open - plan office with a single router placed in one corner may have areas near the opposite corner where the Wi - Fi signal is weak.
+Employees working in these areas may experience slow internet speeds or frequent disconnections.
+The farther away a device is from the router, the more difficult it is for the device to receive a strong and stable signal.